elenafmoseyko/Auto-Approval-Prior-Authorization-ML/README.md

 ## Overview

 This project addresses inefficiencies in the prior authorization (PA) process for veterinary procedures.
 Healthy Pets receives requests that must be evaluated for coverage and clinical appropriateness.
-Some are handled by rule-based systems, but many require manual review—creating delays, operational burden, and inconsistency.
+Some are handled by rule-based systems, but many require manual review - creating delays, operational burden, and inconsistency.
 This repository presents a machine learning model to predict which PA requests can be safely auto-approved.

 ## 📌 Objective